RedMage22/SummarizedNumberStringGenerator/README.md

 * Using Java 8 features to write concise and readable code: Lambdas and Streams
 * JUnit 5 parameterized test
 * Using Git with IntelliJ
-* Using Gradle to import JUnit5
+* Using Gradle to import JUnit 5